naiiveprojects/GDX/README.md

 GDX use **custom templates** for exporting the projects.

-precompiled binary utilize `BUILD_NAME` for versioning using format YYMMDDHH, ex: `25033000`.
+precompiled Binaries utilize `BUILD_NAME` for versioning using format YYMMDDHH, ex: `25033000`.

 ---